-If a motor vehicle is used for both business and private use, you must be able to correctly identify and justify the percentage of the vehicle's use that you are claiming as business use.
-The percentage that is for private use isn't claimable.
-This is an area where we often see errors made.
+If you use a motor vehicle for both your business and your personal life, you need to be able to appropriately identify and justify the percentage of the vehicle's use that you are claiming as being for your business.
+The portion that is intended for personal use is not eligible for reimbursement.
+In this particular sector, mistakes are made quite frequently.

 You can use a logbook or diary to record private versus business travel.

-It is considered private use when you travel between your house and your place of business is considered private use, unless you are a home-based business and your trip was for business purposes.
+It is considered private use when you travel between your house and your place of business, unless you run a home-based business and the trip was for business purposes.
 In that case, it is deemed business usage.

-Claiming a tax deduction for expenses for a home-based business
+Claiming a tax deduction for home-based business expenditures

-- occupancy expenses (such as mortgage interest or rent, council rates, land taxes, house insurance premiums)
+- occupancy costs (such as mortgage interest or rent, council rates, land taxes, house insurance premiums)

-- running expenses (such as electricity, phone, decline in value of plant and equipment, cost of repairs to furniture and furnishings, cleaning)
+- operating expenses (such as electricity, phone, decline in value of plant and equipment, cost of repairs to furniture and furnishings, cleaning)

 - at home – meaning that you complete the majority of the job at your residence.
 An illustration of this would be a dressmaker that does all of their business from home and invites clients to their residence for fittings.

-- from home – that is, your business doesn't own or rent a separate premises.
-An example is a tiler who does all their work on clients' premises but does all their record keeping, and stores all their tools and supplies (e.g. the electrician’s multimeter), at home.
+- from home – that is, your business doesn't own or rent separate premises.
+An example is an electrician or lineman who does all their work on clients' premises but does all their record-keeping, and stores all their tools and supplies (e.g. the electrician’s multimeter), at home.

-If your home is not your principal (or main) place of business but you do some work from home, you may still be able to claim a deduction for some of the expenses you incur in relation to the space that you use.
+If your home is not your fundamental (or main) place of business but you perform some work from home, you may still be eligible to claim a deduction for some of the expenses you incur in relation to the space that you use.
 This is the case even if your home is not your primary (or primary) place of business.

 |Agriculture, forestry and fishing||Shearer, market gardener|